Word@Work, Let God's Word energise your working day!

 As for those who were held in high esteem – whatever they were makes no difference to me; God does not show favouritism – they added nothing to my message.
 On the contrary, they recognised that I had been entrusted with the task of preaching the gospel to the uncircumcised, just as Peter had been to the circumcised.
 (NIVUK)

 Although Peter had no more apostolic authority than Paul, the Jewish believers thought he did; and they would be more likely to accept Peter’s assessment of Paul.
-But the apostles did realise that there was a difference between Paul and Peter – not in the content of their gospels but in their audience.
+But the apostles knew that there was a difference between Paul and Peter – not in the content of their gospels, they were equally “servants of the Word” (Luke 1:1-2), but in their audience.
 Peter was called to minister to Jews and Paul to Gentiles.
 It was the same gospel to radically different cultural groups and God appointed different men to reach culturally dissimilar ‘people groups’.

 We are all ‘bit players’ in God’s great drama.
 None of us can reach the whole world for Jesus, and He chooses different people to take His gospel to different people: some to another country, some to a professional group, some to men or women or children, some to socially despised people, some to governments and some to the sick.
-It is a very important question for every believer to ask, “What people-group is God sending me to minister among?”
-Of course Paul did also reach Jews but his principal ministry was to Gentiles.
+It is a very important question for every believer to ask, ‘What people-group is God sending me to minister among?’
+Of course Paul did also reach Jews, but his principal ministry was to Gentiles.
 It will be the same with us; people in student ministries may also be used among the elderly.
-But we need to be clear about our main ministry calling, so that we can get involved with confidence and boldness.
+But we need to be clear about our main ministry calling, so that we can invest our lives among the people to which God has called us, with humble confidence and boldness.
 Ask the Lord and expect Him to guide you.

 Prayer

 Dear Lord.
-Thank You for involving many different kinds of people as You work in the world.
+Thank You for the affirmation that the apostolic gospel is the only gospel which brings salvation, and has been taught by many different kinds of people – working with You in the world.
 Forgive me when I feel that You have no work for me, or when I have not asked You where my main ministry is to be found.
-Please guide me and help me to recognise the people for whom I have been designed to minister effectively.
+Please give me fresh confidence in Your gospel and help me to recognise the people with whom you want me to share it – people for whom I have been designed to minister effectively.
 In Jesus’ Name.
 Amen.

 Bible Book: